In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Spread the vegetables evenly over the bottom of the pan.
 Pour the eggs on top.
 Reduce the heat to medium-low, cover, and cook without stirring until the eggs are set, 3 to 5 minutes.
 Remove from the heat and let cool for 5 minutes, then cut into wedges.
 While the frittata is cooking and cooling, prepare the salad.

 Make the apple and arugula salad

 - Working over a small bowl, zest and juice the lemon.
 [Zest both lemons; juice 1 lemon.
-Save the remaining zested lemon.]
+Save the remaining zested lemon for another use.]

-In a medium bowl, combine the apple, arugula, and as much vinaigrette as you like and toss to coat.
+In a medium bowl, toss together the apple and arugula with as much vinaigrette as you like (set aside any remaining vinaigrette for serving).
 Season to taste with salt and pepper.

 - Juice the lemon.

 - Assemble the salad.